The Protein Bar vs Protein Powder Debate Just Got a Third Option

 The Experience:

-• Creates anticipation, not dread — compliance through craving
+- Creates anticipation, not dread — consistency through craving

 The result: Athletes eat them.
 Consistently.
 That's not a marketing claim—that's the whole point.